 As a result, Roivant can significantly influence the outcome of matters requiring shareholder approval, including the election of directors, amendments of our organizational documents, or approval of any merger, sale of assets or other major corporate transaction.
-This may prevent or discourage unsolicited acquisition proposals or offers for our common shares that you may feel are in your best interests of Roivant may not always coincide with your interests or the interests of other shareholders and they may act in a manner that advances their best interests and not necessarily those of other shareholders, including seeking a premium value for their common shares.
+This may prevent or discourage unsolicited acquisition proposals or offers for our common shares that you may feel are in your best interest.
+The interests of Roivant may not always coincide with your interests or the interests of other shareholders and they may act in a manner that advances their best interests and not necessarily those of other shareholders, including seeking a premium value for their common shares.
 These actions might affect the prevailing market price for our common shares.
 In addition, Roivant and certain of our other principal shareholders that have held their shares for several years may be more interested in selling our company to an acquiror than other investors, or they may want us to pursue strategies that deviate from the interests of other shareholders.
 Such concentration of ownership control may also:

-- delay, defer or prevent a change in control; - · entrench our management and/or the board of directors; or - impede a merger, consolidation, takeover or other business combination involving us that other shareholders may desire.
+- delay, defer or prevent a change in control; - entrench our management and/or the board of directors; or - impede a merger, consolidation, takeover or other business combination involving us that other shareholders may desire.

-In addition, for so long as Roivant has beneficial ownership or exercises control or direction over not less than (i) 30% of the issued and outstanding common shares, Roivant has the right to nominate three individuals for election to our board of directors, one of whom must be "independent" within the meaning of applicable law and the rules and regulations of The Nasdaq Stock Market LLC, not including the rules related to the independence of audit committee members; (ii) 20% of the issued and outstanding common shares, Roivant has the right to nominate one individual for election to our board of directors.
-For so long as Roivant has the right to nominate one or more directors to our board of directors, the total number of directors will not, without the prior written consent of Roivant, be permitted to exceed seven directors, the majority of whom must be "independent".
-While the directors appointed by Roivant are obligated to act in accordance with their fiduciary duty to the Company, they may have equity or other interests in Roivant and, accordingly, their personal interests may be aligned with Roivant's interests, which may not always coincide with our corporate interests of our other shareholders.
-The directors are Frank Torti, M.D., our Chairman of the Board, Myrtle Potter and Keith Manchester, M.D.
+In addition, for so long as Roivant has beneficial ownership or exercises control or direction over not less than (i) 30% of the issued and outstanding common shares, Roivant has the right to nominate three individuals for election to our board of directors, one of whom must be "independent" within the meaning of applicable law and the rules and regulations of The Nasdaq Stock Market LLC, not including the rules related to the independence of audit committee members; (ii) 20% of the issued and outstanding common shares, Roivant has the right to nominate two individuals for election to our board of directors; and (iii) 10% of the issued and outstanding common shares, Roivant has the right to nominate one individual for election to our board of directors, so long as Roivant has the right to nominate one or more directors to our board of directors, the total number of directors will not, without the prior written consent of Roivant, be permitted to exceed seven directors, the majority of whom must be "independent".
+While the directors appointed by Roivant are obligated to act in accordance with their fiduciary duty to the Company, they may have equity or other interests in Roivant and, accordingly, their personal interests may be aligned with Roivant's interests, which may not always coincide with our corporate interests or the interests of our other shareholders.
+The directors are required to disclose any potential material conflicts of interest.
+The current Roivant nominated directors are Frank Torti, M.D., our Chairman of the Board, Myrtle Potter and Keith Manchester, M.D.